Calebh101/Calebh101/README.md

 RECENT NEWS

--(11/20/23) Hacker Simulator published!
+-CRITICAL ERROR OCCURED: Static linking is not working -(11/20/23) Hacker Simulator published!
 -(11/##/23) Installers will come out soon.
 For now, portable versions and source code will be used.